We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

 Redevelopment of our collection and processing systems, which took effect on published mortality data from January 1993.
 Changes included:

-the computerisation of registration, with registrars in most local offices entering details on computers and supplying data to ONS on floppy disk
+the computerisation of registration, with registrars in most local offices entering details on computers and supplying data to the ONS on floppy disk

 the automation of cause of death coding, so that procedures for assigning codes to underlying cause are now automatic for about 80% of all deaths but not used for deaths certified after inquest

-Following the introduction of the revised certificate, problems were identified relating to the processing of deaths certified after inquest due to the non-receipt of some data that contained additional detail about some accidental deaths.
-This resulted in more deaths being assigned to residual categories such as “other and unspecified causes” (ICD-9 E928.9).
+Following the introduction of the revised certificate, problems were identified relating to the processing of deaths certified after inquest because of the non-receipt of some data that contained additional detail about some accidental deaths.
+This resulted in more deaths being assigned to residual categories such as "other and unspecified causes" (ICD-9 E928.9).
 For this reason, the number of deaths coded to suicide and self-inflicted poisoning by motor vehicle gas exhaust (ICD-9 E952.0) declined substantially, while those from suicide and self-inflicted poisoning by other carbon monoxide (ICD-9 E952.1) rose.